openfisca/openfisca-core/doc/source/variables.rst

 .. http:get:: /variables

-    All the variables contained in the tax and benefit system
+    Get the variables contained in the tax and benefit system.

+    The response is formatted as an object whose keys are the variable ids and values objects with a single property, description.

     :resheader Country-Package: The name of the country package served by the API
     :resheader Country-Package-Version: The version of the country package served by the API
-    :statuscode 200: no error
+    :statuscode 200: The list of all variables is sent back in the response body.

     **Example request**: